Lona/Lona/docs/overview/faq.md

 ### Is Lona ready for hobby use?

 Absolutely!
-While lacking features, Lona Studio is totally usable, and the generated Swift and JS are working and correct for most Lona Studio features (albiet a little ugly in some cases).
+While lacking features, Lona Studio is totally usable, and the generated Swift and JS are working and correct for most Lona Studio features (albeit a little ugly in some cases).
 If you try it and find the lack of features or documentation frustrating, better wait a little longer though!

 ### Why a native Mac app rather than Electron?